 Shin Kaneko (Deputy Director & Professor)

 Shin Kaneko M.D., Ph.D.

-We are also engaged in research aimed at ensuring the safety of iPS cells and realizing immunotherapy by exploiting the special characteristics of iPS cells.
+We are engaged in research aimed at ensuring the safety of iPS cells and realizing immunotherapy by exploiting the special characteristics of iPS cells.
 T lymphocytes are a type of white blood cell whose functions are activated by antigen-specific recognition of target cells; the T cell receptors (TCR) which enable recognition of the target antigens are formed by gene rearrangement involving deletion of a genome sequence.
 However, iPS cells created by reprogramming T lymphocytes (T-iPS cells) retain the TCR gene sequence of the original T lymphocytes.
 We have established a method of inducing redifferentiation of rejuvenated cytotoxic T cells in large quantities from antigen-specific human T-iPS cells.
-As well as continuing with research to bring this technology to the clinical stage, we are progressing with research to achieve redifferentiation of the numerous other T lymphocyte subsets from antigen-specific T lymphocytes and to exploit the special characteristics of each subset for the development of immune regenerative therapy.
-To improve the safety of iPS cell therapy, we are continuing the development of a system to eliminate cancerous cells using selective cell death-inducing genes.
+(Nishimura et al., Cell Stem Cell, 2013, Ito et al., Communication Biology, 2021).